oat-sa/tao-extension-release/README.md

 You will be prompted to follow the instructions.

+This command does:
+ - compute the next version from commits
+ - bundle assets
+ - create a tag and a release

 ### NPM packages

 If the repository contains an npm package, please use the command `npmRelease`.
 This command *must* be run in the root directory of an npm package repository.